jcbhmr/jcbhmr.com/_posts/2024-11-26-uv-is-awesome.md

 title: uv is awesome
 ---

-[astral-sh/uv](https://github.com/astral-sh/uv) is the best Python package manager that I've used.
+[astral-sh/uv](https://github.com/astral-sh/uv) is the best Python AiO tool that I've used.
 Granted, I haven't used a lot; but still.
 It's pretty good.

 - It **manages your Python version** so you don't have to wrangle with that _at all_.
 - It **has `--dev` dependencies** unlike plain pip